TeamCodeStream/codestream-guide/docs/src/gettingStarted/install-codestream.md

 JetBrains IDE or Visual Studio.
 If for some reason it doesn't, simply click on the CodeStream entry in your IDE's status bar.

-Now that you’ve got the plugin up and running, you’re ready to sign up and create a team!
+Now that you’ve got the plugin up and running, you’re ready to sign up!